useToast

 }

-Hiding a Toast programmatically is very simple. create return an object that has functions to control the toast, including destroy
+Hiding a Toast programmatically is very simple. create returns an object that has functions to control the toast, including destroy

 <template>